-- Concacaf will process payment for ALL match official and referee daily allowances and fees, including the meal allowance (home club responsibility) - Concacaf will invoice each Club for the meal allowance portion (\$80 USD per day) - No exchange of cash will take place between match officials and the Clubs
+• Concacaf will process payment for ALL match official and referee daily allowances and fees, including the meal allowance (home club responsibility)

+- Concacaf will invoice each Club for the meal allowance portion (\$80 USD per day) - No exchange of cash will take place between match officials and the Clubs.

-2021 OFFICIAL PARTNERS
+2022 OFFICIAL PARTNERS

-Concacaf, in conjunction with its designated commercial agency Soccer United Marketing (SUM), is actively marketing the 2021 Scotiabank Concacaf Champions League for corporate partnership opportunities.
+Concacaf is actively marketing the 2022 Scotiabank Concacaf League for corporate partnership opportunities.